hrishitasahoo/WealthNest/README.md

 A personal finance and budgeting web app built for Indian users — track expenses, plan a monthly budget, set savings goals, and learn basic financial concepts like SIP, FD, and PPF.

-Built with Node.js, Express, MySQL, and plain HTML/CSS/JS (no frontend framework).
+Built with Node.js, Express, MySQL, and plain HTML/CSS/JS.

 ## Features